 What Weeds Can Tell You About Your Garden

 • Read the weeds to determine soil conditions, then cultivate plants that grow well in that kind of soil.
-Where you find sorrel or plantain— weeds that grow in compacted, acidic soil— plant parsley, potatoes, berries or other acid-loving plants.
+Where you find sheep’s sorrel or plantain— weeds that grow in compacted, acidic soil— plant parsley, potatoes, berries or other acid-loving plants.
 Where chickweed or nettles thrive, the soil is likely high in nitrogen— good for lettuce, broccoli, cabbage and other brassicas.

 • Flowering weeds attract early pollinators.
 Dandelions and other early bloomers produce pollen which attracts beneficial insects like ladybugs and bees to the garden.
 In early spring, this is especially helpful for vegetable beds not yet in flower.